doivglser/mindevenviro-fanciful/README.md

 An anonym Mail solution and a volatile secure account on a RAM-Disk.
 I want to use phyton, because of some C, C++ libraries.
 I want to build the GUI in GTK+, because GTK+ is portable.

 https://github.com/doivglser/dev-shell-enviro/projects

+# TODO:

+* shi3lD.sh
+- Change the User Agent while changing the Mac-Addresses.

+* sCRYPtUPdater.sh
+- Outside the work interval, refer to the exit handler, if false, reset work-interval.

+# .